 Jim Ratcliffe: Turning cast-offs into gold

+The team will change its name to become known as Team Ineos mid-season, racing under its new name for the first time at the Tour de Yorkshire at the beginning of May.

+The British-registered outfit had been seeking new funding after Sky said in December that it would end its ownership and sponsorship at the end of this year.

-Jim Ratcliffe may once have been called Dr No by trade unions for his tough negotiating stance, but the UK's richest man is a champion of the unloved.
+In many ways it is a familiar modus operandi for the man once called Dr No by trade unions for his tough negotiating stance.

-Through buying up and turning around the cast-off parts of big business, the Mancunian has made his £21bn fortune.
+Through buying up and turning around cast-off parts of other businesses, the Mancunian has made a £21bn fortune.

-From operations once owned by the likes of oil giant BP, Mr Ratcliffe has created a company whose chemicals and raw materials go into nearly everything we touch everyday.
+From operations once owned by the likes of oil giant BP, Mr Ratcliffe has created a company whose chemicals and raw materials go into nearly everything we touch every day.

 And it only took him 20 years to do it.